vedranaa/cpF2024/day5.md

  T_C = (T_F-32)*5/9
 $$

-Lastly, `to_farenheit(self)` should return the defined temperature if `"F"` was specified at the start, or the coresponding temperature in Celcius if `"C"` was specified at the start.
+Lastly, `to_fahrenheit(self)` should return the defined temperature if `"F"` was specified at the start, or the coresponding temperature in Celcius if `"C"` was specified at the start.

 ```python
 >>> T = Temperature("F",32)